 6. It’s okay to make mistakes

 Let’s keep this simple.
 If you express that you’ve never encountered a setback or mistake in your UX design process, we probably won’t believe you.
 We are all human.
-Carl Duffield, UX designer and portfolio reviewer at Fuzzy Math, said,
+Carl Duffield, UX designer and portfolio reviewer at Fuzzy Math, said it best:

 Your portfolio is a great venue for showing us your resilience after meeting with those painful “oops!” moments throughout the UX process, which we’ve all experienced.
 Use your UX skills to tell a story about what went wrong, how you fixed it, and what you learned from this lesson.